natikgadzhi/respawn-io/content/posts/trade-offs-of-designing-in-html-and-rails.md

 I do have to admit, teams that build with Rails are capable of building _a lot_, and doing so _quickly_.
 So while it might be very difficult to scale and grow such a team beyond certain threshold (more on this below), you can get _very, very far_ with a small team.

-## Designers who can code are also rather rare
+## Designers Who Can Code Are Also Rather Rare

 When we've been recently looking to hire product design folks at Zipline, it became pretty clear that even in the 2022-2023 market, folks who can design and implement their designs in HTML are rather rare.
 Folks who can do that, and are also experienced in the Rails stack, are even more exceedingly rare.